JDiaz0523/Psi_analysis/README.md

 # Scale an alpha pulse to unit energy
 pulse <- unitE(do.alpha.pulse(0.1, 1000, 1))

-# Scale another alpha pulse to have an energy of 2
+# Scale another instance of the alpha pulse to achieve an energy of 2.
 pulse2 <- unitE(do.alpha.pulse(0.1, 1000, 1), outputE = 2)
 ```